-Carpool Karaoke: What we learned from the first trailer - BBC News
+What can we expect from the new Carpool series?

 Reports that they also belted out a rendition of Westlife's Flying Without Wings could not be immediately confirmed.

-2. Ariana Grande and Seth MacFarlane seem to have zero time for parking restrictions
+2. Ariana Grande and Seth MacFarlane have zero time for parking restrictions

-At one point, Family Guy creator Seth MacFarlane and singer (and all-round awesome person) Ariana Grande are shown standing by the parked car.
+At one point, Family Guy creator Seth MacFarlane and singer and all-round awesome person Ariana Grande are shown standing by the parked car.

 Earlier in the trailer, they had been seen beautifully singing a song from The Little Shop of Horrors.
 All sweet and innocent and lovely.